 1. Define retargeting goals and objectives

 Before launching a retargeting campaign, it is important to first define its goals and objectives.
-Are you looking to increase brand awareness, drive more leads or sales, or simply reinforce your branding message?
-Once you have a clear understanding of what you want retargeting to achieve, you can begin building retargeting campaigns that are aligned with your overall marketing strategy.
+Are you looking to increase brand awareness, drive more leads and sales, or simply reinforce your branding message?
+Once understand clearly what you want to achieve, begin building retargeting campaigns that align with your overall marketing strategy.

 2. Have a retargeting strategy in place

-Retargeting works best when it is included in an overall PPC strategy.
+Retargeting works best when included in an overall PPC strategy.
 Avoid creating retargeted ads without having conversions in mind.
-Anyone looking to implement retargeting campaigns for the sake of retargeting is more likely to fail.
+Anyone looking to implement retargeting campaigns just for the sake of retargeting is more likely to fail.

 3. Determine ad placement and frequency

-Retargeting ads should be placed on pages that are most relevant to your business while avoiding sites with a poor user experience or irrelevant content.
-Typically, retargeted ads are best suited for the right column of niche-related sites.
+Place retargeting ads on pages most relevant to your business while avoiding sites with a poor user experience or irrelevant content.
+Typically, retargeted ads are best placed on the right column of niche-related sites.

 Retargeted ads should also be placed in the same number and frequency as other PPC campaigns; this is to make retargeting campaigns consistent with your overall PPC strategy.
-The retargeting ad frequency depends on how often retargeted customers are exposed to retargeted ads, which, in turn, depend on the rate of customer activity on your website.
+The retargeting ad frequency depends on frequency of funneled customer exposure to retargeted ads, which, in turn, depend on the rate of customer activity on your website.

 4. Select the right retargeting audience

-The retargeting audience is one of the most important factors that will determine the success or failure of a retargeting campaign.
-Retargeting customers who have already visited your website and shown an interest in your product or services is always a good place to start retargeting these users.
+This is one of the most important factors that will determine the success or failure of a retargeting campaign.
+Users who have already visited your website and shown an interest in your product or services are always a good place to start.

-Targeting retargeted visitors with an interest in similar products or services that you offer, retargeted readers of related blog posts and retargeted customers who recently abandoned their shopping cart can also be effective retargeting strategies.
-Retargeting social media visitors is another effective approach as social networking sites such as Facebook have a wealth of information on retargeted visitors.
+Other effective strategies focus on visitors with an interest in similar products or services, readers of related blog posts and customers who recently abandoned their shopping cart.
+Think outside of your site with retargeting social media visitors.
+This is another effective approach as social networking sites such as Facebook have a wealth of information on visitors.

 5. Keep retargeting ads relevant

-Although retargeting customers who have already visited your site can be cost effective, retargeting people with irrelevant ads is a recipe for failure as users are likely to ignore retargeted ads that do not offer any additional value or interest.
+Although retargeting customers who have already visited your site can be cost effective, retargeting people with irrelevant ads is a recipe for failure.
+Users are likely to ignore retargeted ads that do not offer any additional value or interest.

-Always ensure that retargeted ads are relevant to the retargeting audience and target them with the right message at the right time.
+Always ensure that retargeted ads are relevant to the audience and target them with the right message at the right time.
 Follow these 5 Copywriting Mistakes to Avoid for help in creating the right geared for your customers.

 6. A/B test retargeting ads

-Like all other PPC campaigns, retargeting campaigns should be A/B tested to determine which ads are most effective in driving conversions.
+Like all other PPC campaigns, retargeting campaigns should be A/B tested.
+This helps determine which ads are most effective in driving conversions.
 Test different ad copy, different retargeting audiences and different ad placements.

 7. Measure retargeting campaign success

-Finally, retargeting campaigns should be closely monitored and measured to determine which retargeting strategies are most effective in driving conversions.
-Use a tool such as AdRoll’s Targeted Shopper List to monitor retargeted visitors for specific retargeting goals.
+Finally, closely monitor and measure retargeting campaigns to determine which the most effective strategies for driving conversions.
+Use a tool such as AdRoll’s Targeted Shopper List to monitor retargeted visitors for specific goals.

-Always ensure that retargeted ads are relevant to the retargeting audience and target them with the right message at the right time.
+Always ensure that retargeted ads are relevant to the audience and timely.
 Implement retargeting strategies alongside other PPC strategies.
-Some of these with the best results include search engine retargeting, retargeting ads on relevant sites and mobile retargeting to get the best results.
+Some of these with the best results include search engine retargeting, retargeting ads on relevant sites, and mobile retargeting.
 A/B test retargeted ads to determine which retargeted strategies are most effective in driving conversions.
-Finally, monitor retargeting campaigns closely and measure the success of retargeting ad campaigns to ensure that they are aligned with your overall business goals.
+Finally, monitor retargeting campaigns closely.
+Measure the success of retargeting ad campaigns to ensure that they are aligned with your overall business goals.